-I was greeted on the jetway, and escorted through security, and given directions to the lounge.
+Opon arrival, an agent met me in the jetway, and escorted me through security, and given directions to the lounge.
 I have visited here before, but it had been several years.
 This lounge is similar in design to the First Class Lounges (and Terminal in Frankfurt, but is pretty small.
-Food is excellent, but not quite as outstanding as the Frankfurt lounges which are catered by DO&CO.
+Food is excellent, but not as outstanding as the Frankfurt lounges with DO&CO catering.

 Lufthansa First Class Lounge Munich

 After a short night of sleep, and it being the wee hours at home, I was a little groggy.
 I took a seat, and received a warm greeting by a lounge attendant.
 My attempts to respond to her in German were brief, mostly since my skills in that language are extremely limited even if my brain wasn’t fogged with jetlag.
 She happily addressed me in English and I ordered some juice.
 I got online to catch up with the world while I was flying.
 The flight from Toronto had wifi available, but since this was a leisure trip, and I didn’t have any pressing need to be online, I opted to just enjoy the service unplugged.

 I also wanted to freshen up after the overnight flight, so I headed to the shower rooms.

 Design wise, these rooms are identical to the First Class Lounges in Frankfurt, white marble walls, and black/grey floors.
 There is a bench and some hooks for hanging clothes, etc.

 The showers are great, with a handheld sprayer and a rainfall showerhead and have lots of pressure.
 Once feeling cleaner and somewhat more awake, I returned to the lounge and had a more complete breakfast.

 Although it wasn’t very busy for the relatively short time I was there, I have heard of it getting pretty crowded.
 This is an excellent lounge, and I intentionally planned a longer layover here so enjoy it rather than to fly to Frankfurt right away.